Industry & News

 Cars and Bids: Doug DeMuro's Modern Enthusiast Vision

 Cars and Bids launched in 2020, founded by automotive YouTube personality Doug DeMuro.
-His brief was specific: create an auction platform for enthusiast cars from the 1980s onward — vehicles that don't fit the traditional collector mold but resonate with buyers who care about quirks, engineering, and drivability.
-A Japanese Kei car or a '90s sport-compact doesn't belong in the same auction house as a pre-war Bugatti, and DeMuro built C&B on that premise.
+His brief was specific: create an auction platform for enthusiast cars from the 1980s onward, vehicles that do not fit the traditional collector mold but resonate with buyers who care about quirks, engineering, and drivability.
+A Japanese Kei car or a '90s sport-compact does not belong in the same auction house as a pre-war Bugatti, and DeMuro built C&B on that premise.

 Bring a Trailer: From Obscure Blog to Industry Standard